mohamedamjad/ASI/README.md

 Step II: pull and configure the docker containers
 ====

-- Now that you are in the boot2docker go to the vagrant mount: `cd /vagrant`
+- Now that you are in the boot2docker, go to the vagrant mount: `cd /vagrant`
-- execute the configure_docker.sh script: `sh configure_docker.sh` (this script will create two docker containers: postgis and geoserver the first one containes the Postgres+PostGIS image end the second one contains
+- execute the configure_docker.sh script: `sh configure_docker.sh` (this script will create two docker containers: postgis and geoserver the first one containes the [Postgres+PostGIS image](https://registry.hub.docker.com/u/jamesbrink/postgresql/) end the second one contains the [Geoserver image](https://registry.hub.docker.com/u/kartoza/geoserver/)
-- in a web browser -> 127.0.0.1:2207 (my 8080 port is busy, ) the GeoServer admin page will appear (it may take few minutes to start geoserver service).
-Log in with: login: admin; password: geoserver.
+Step III: Access to the geo-database from the pgAdmin desktop interface
+====